openstack/training-guides/doc/upstream-training/source/slides/workflow-commit-message.rst

 Contents of a Commit Message (Summary Line)
 ===========================================

+- Succinctly describes patch content
+- Verb in the present tense and object
 - Limited to 50 characters
-- Succinctly describes patch content
+- Should not end with a period

 Contents of a Commit Message (Body)
 ===================================